We understand our responsibility to be careful stewards of the land.

 Our timing for the permanent retirement of an asset is associated with the reserves that it still contains, our projections for the production of those reserves, and regulatory requirements.
 Our work includes assessing the condition of each asset, the work that needs to be done to properly shut down the asset (for example, plugging the well with concrete to provide a shield against further hydrocarbon migration to the surface), land reclamation work that would be needed around the asset, and the ability to leverage other ARO work in the area, as it can often be more economical to perform this work on several closely located assets at the same time.

 In general, the site is assessed in comparison to the surrounding land to determine if it is currently and/or projected to be of equivalent land capabilities.
 This includes a detailed review of site landscape (e.g. draining, erosion, stability, contour), vegetation (e.g. species, plant measurements, seed development, health), and soils (e.g. evidence of disturbance, topsoil and subsoil depths and textures, colour, consistency).

-In 2021, we invested more than $30MM in abandonment and reclamation activities.
-This included our participation in the federally funded accelerated site closure programs in Alberta and Saskatchewan, through which we abandoned 106 wells.
+In 2022, we invested close to $24MM in abandonment and reclamation activities.
+This included our participation in the federally funded accelerated site closure programs in Alberta and Saskatchewan, through which we abandoned 103 wells.

 The installation of ION water dispensers that provide both still and carbonated water in our Calgary office saved 81,501 bottles between May 2019 and December 2022.

 Computer and other electrical equipment that’s out of date is assessed by our Information Technology teams.
 We’ve donated usable but older mobile phones to non-profit organizations that can re-purpose them to support victims of domestic violence, for example, and older computer equipment to non-profits that specialize in giving the equipment new life.